LMS-Community/lms-community.github.io/docs/players-and-controllers/squeezelite.md

 Binaries compiled from the :octicons-mark-github-16: [source code](https://github.com/ralph-irving/squeezelite) can be found on :simple-sourceforge: [SourceForge](https://sourceforge.net/projects/lmsclients/files/squeezelite/).

-Squeezelite-X combine Squeezelite player with Lyrion server default web user interface.
-It can be installed from [Microsoft App Store](https://apps.microsoft.com/search?query=Squuezelite-X&hl=en-us&gl=US).
+Squeezelite-X combines the Squeezelite player with Lyrion server default web user interface.
+It can be installed from [Microsoft App Store](https://apps.microsoft.com/detail/9pbhmtnp9037).

 ### Linux/BSD